Matthew Bergeron

-Matthew K. Bergeron (born February 26, 2000) is a Canadian gridiron offensive tackle.
+Matthew Kambolambi Bergeron (born February 26, 2000) is a Canadian professional football guard for the Atlanta Falcons of the National Football League (NFL).
 A native of Quebec, he moved to the United States to play college football at Syracuse.

-Early life and high school
+Early life

-Bergeron was born in Victoriaville, Quebec, Canada, on February 26, 2000.
+Bergeron was born in Victoriaville, Quebec, Canada, on February 26, 2000, to a Congolese father and Quebec-born mother.
 He grew up as a native speaker of French, learning English in school.
 Bergeron attended Cégep de Thetford and played for their gridiron football team before enrolling at Syracuse University to play college football for the Syracuse Orange.
+He graduated with a degree in social work from the David B. Falk College of Sport and Human Dynamics.

 College career

-Bergeron played in all 12 of Syracuse's games as a freshman with five starts at right tackle.
+Bergeron played in 46 of Syracuse's games played through 4 seasons, with 39 starts between right tackle and left tackle.
+He played in all 12 games as a freshman with five starts at right tackle.
 He started all 11 of the Orange's games during his sophomore season, beginning the year at right tackle before moving to left tackle for the last eight games.
 Bergeron was named honorable mention All-Atlantic Coast Conference (ACC) in 2021.
 He was named a team captain entering his junior year in 2022, being voted second-team All-ACC by the end of the season.
-He also attended the 2023 Senior Bowl.
+He also attended the 2023 Senior Bowl, playing as a guard.

+Professional career

+The Atlanta Falcons selected Bergeron with the 38th overall pick in the second round of the 2023 NFL draft.
+He was also ranked the #1 Canadian prospect ahead of the 2023 CFL draft, but ultimately went undrafted.
+He is the first NFL–draftee from his hometown of Victoriaville, Quebec.
+As a rookie, he started in all 17 games in the 2023 season.